dylan8902/website/README.md

 website
 =======

-This is the Ruby on Rails application that is my website.
-It contains the code for the following websites:
+A Ruby on Rails application running my sites:

 * dyl.anjon.es
 * ismytraindelayed.com
 * ismybusdelayed.com
+* ismyplanedelayed.com
+* hiddengifts.co.uk

 Feel free to re-use some of the code and suggest improvements/fixes